 A free platform for creators to sell, exhibit, and engage with local communities

-Introducing The Commons by Neighborhood Goods, a new initiative launching this summer to provide a free platform for brands, restaurateurs, musicians, and artists whose businesses have been affected by COVID-19 to engage with customers, reinvigorate businesses, bring people back to work, and, generally, do everything we can to support local communities.
+Introducing The Commons by Neighborhood Goods, a new initiative this summer to provide a free platform for brands, restaurateurs, musicians, and artists whose businesses have been affected by COVID-19 to engage with customers, reinvigorate businesses, bring people back to work, and, generally, do everything we can to support local communities.

 Meanwhile, we’re opening our kitchens to feature food from local chefs to help bring their restaurants back to life, hosting live music in-store to bring musicians back to work, putting together job fairs with local businesses for those who’ve lost work (including our own team), and placing work from local artists on our walls.

 We want to provide a platform for all in an effort to offer an avenue back to normalcy; a place for people to come together, safely, in support of their community.
-It’s the least we can do.

 And this is just the start.
 In addition to announcing participating brands, artists, and chefs over the coming weeks, we'll also be unveiling new initiatives, sponsors, collaborations, and more.

 Update (7/22/2020): Applications and nominations for 2020's edition of The Commons are now concluded.
 If you'd like to chat about working with us, you can still reach out any time.

 We typically charge a monthly fee, in addition to a percentage of sales for our participating brands.
 But, for those of you who've seen a significant drop in sales, lost wholesale orders, or otherwise, we're offering to feature you in-store for no fee and a much more modest percentage than typical.
 Whatever the arrangement, we'll ensure it's appropriate for your company size and product type.
 (But, of course, we have to ensure our people are paid and our bills are paid, too.)
 For those who are stable and making it through this time, please consider reaching out via our typical application.